The University's response to the Prevent Duty

 The Prevent duty, which came into force for universities in September 2015, places legal requirements on the University to minimise the risk of individuals being drawn into terrorism and to ensure vulnerable individuals receive timely and appropriate support.

-Further information on the Prevent agenda is available on the Safe Campus Communities website.
+Information on the Prevent agenda is also available on the Safe Campus Communities website.